 Autism is a lifelong developmental disability that manifests itself usually during the first three years of life.
-The rate of autism in all regions of the world is high and it has a tremendous impact on children, their families, communities and societies.
+The rate of autism in all regions of the world is high and it has a tremendous impact on children, their families, communities, and societies.

-On March 27, 2014, the Center for Disease Control reported the number of U.S. children with autism has surged to one in 68, this is a 30 percent increase since the agency estimated just two years ago that one child in 88 suffered from the disorder.
+The Center for Disease Control reported the number of U.S. children with autism has surged to one in 68, this is a 30 percent increase since the agency estimated just two years ago that one child in 88 suffered from the disorder.

 World Autism Awareness Day

 Throughout its history, the United Nations family has promoted the rights and well-being of the disabled, including children with developmental disabilities.
 In 2008, the Convention on the Rights of Persons with Disabilities entered into force, reaffirming the fundamental principle of universal human rights for all.

 The United Nations General Assembly unanimously declared April 2nd as World Autism Awareness Day to highlight the need to help improve the lives of children and adults who suffer from the disorder so they can lead full and meaningful lives.
 The United Nations officials highlighted the contributions to humanity by people with autism, noting that shunning them is a “violation of human rights” and a “waste of human potential.”

 Research has shown nutritional deficiencies can impair learning, growth, and development in all children.
 Children with autism have nutrition problems and gastrointestinal issues more often than other children.
 These problems can present developmental challenges.

 Judy Converse, MPH, RD, LD is a registered dietitian and the founder of Nutrition Care for Children, LLC (NCPA).
 She specializes in autism diets, special diets, biomedical interventions for autism, nutrition-focused strategies for babies and kids that help them learn, grow, and thrive.